Coin-related

 What is the development prospect and future value of LUNA?

-The market value of LUNA currently stands at $318.86M, and its market ranking is #187.
-The value of LUNA is widely recognized by the market.
-When the bull market comes, the market value of LUNA will likely continue to increase.
+The market value of LUNA currently stands at $284.70M, and its market ranking is #241.
+The value of LUNA is not widely recognized by the market.
+When the bull market comes, the market value of LUNA may have great growth potential.